Find a Cheaper Electricity Provider and Save Money in 2025!

 This will have your Gas Point Reference Number (GPRN) on it, which you will need to submit the gas meter reading either online or by phone.
 You can also find your GPRN on your gas bill.

-What If I've Missed a Meter Reading?
+What If I've Missed an Electricity Meter Reading?

 If for some reason engineers were unable to access your meter, you will receive an estimated energy bill.

 Estimated bills are generally terrible for managing your household budget, and particularly in the colder months, can lead to some nasty surprises on your next bill.
-We always recommend that in the event of missing a meter reading, you submit your own reading.

 You can contact ESB Networks and Gas Networks Ireland via the following to submit a meter reading: